Disease/Disorder

 Available or current treatment guidelines

 Rehabilitation treatment of thoracic radiculopathy will depend on the symptoms present.
 Nonsteroidal anti-inflammatories, a short course of glucocorticoids and/or physical therapy are commonly utilized treatments but lack evidence in terms of outcomes.
-There is evidence to support transcutaneous electrical nerve stimulation as being a useful modality for pain control, as it is relatively inexpensive and low risk.34 For long standing thoracic neuropathic pain, gabapentin, pregabalin, amitriptyline or other anticonvulsant agents may be considered given their efficacy in other neuropathic pain conditions.35,36 Opioid pain medications may be used in refractory cases but given their significant addictive potential and side effect profile, discretion must be used.
+There is evidence to support transcutaneous electrical nerve stimulation as being a useful modality for pain control, as it is relatively inexpensive and low risk.17 For long standing thoracic neuropathic pain, gabapentin, pregabalin, amitriptyline, or other anticonvulsant agents may be considered given their efficacy in other neuropathic pain conditions.17 Opioid pain medications may be used in refractory cases but given their significant addictive potential and side effect profile, discretion must be used.

 At different disease stages

 Treatment depends on the etiology.
 The natural history of TDH favors non-surgical treatments.
 Surgery may be considered for progressive myelopathy or unrelenting radiculopathy.
-Interventional spine procedures including epidural steroid injections and selective nerve root blocks can provide significant pain relief and also have the potential to provide diagnostic information.
-There is fair evidence supporting the use of thoracic interlaminar steroid injections for relieving radiating pain.37 Newer thoracoscopic microsurgical techniques show less complications with almost 80% of patients reporting good or excellent pain outcomes.38 If chronic pain significantly interferes with daily activities, the recommended treatment consists of a comprehensive integrated interdisciplinary approach.
-This includes contributions from a chronic pain specialist, physical therapy, family medicine physician, surgical service amongst others as well.
+Interventional spine procedures including epidural steroid injections and selective nerve root blocks can provide significant pain relief and have the potential to provide diagnostic information.1Newer thoracoscopic microsurgical techniques show less complications with almost 80% of patients reporting good or excellent pain outcomes.18 If chronic pain significantly interferes with daily activities, the recommended treatment consists of a comprehensive integrated interdisciplinary approach.
+This includes contributions from a chronic pain specialist, physical therapy, family medicine physician, surgical service, and others.

 Coordination of care

-Spine surgery, infectious disease, oncology, plastic surgery, urology, psychology, psychiatry, support group, physical and occupational therapies may all play a role, depending on the nature of the clinical symptoms, as indicated throughout this article.
+Spine surgery, infectious disease, oncology, plastic surgery, urology, psychology, psychiatry, support group, physical therapy, and occupational therapies may all play a role, depending on the nature of the clinical symptoms, as indicated throughout this article.

 Patient & family education